 In September 2016, CIR changed its mission statement to: “We connect New Mexico and the world by engaging and educating people to be responsible global citizens.”
 Education is at the very heart of what we do, and we have many different ways in which we seek to educate, from our community education efforts (our talks, lectures, dinners-and-a-movie, and special events) to our high school and college activities, as detailed below.

 Above all, we seek to create empowered, empathetic, and engaged young leaders.
 CIR believes a student-centered approach to education enables students to take a leadership role in their current and future education.
 We regularly welcome interns from colleges and high schools in pursuit of this.
 Figure One below illustrates CIR’s approach to serving high school students over 2017-18.
-Please download our CIR – Education Operational Plan 2017-2018 for many more details.
+Please download our CIR – Education Operational Plan 2017-2018 for many more details, or this cheat sheet for an overview of our activities.

 Highlights of this coming year include: